hannahsamuel07/kaggle_ml/README.md

 - fixing data leakage(train test contamination and target leakage) by cross validating and dropping leaky variables

 ###### Intro To Deep Learning
+- building neural networks with neurons and creating stacks of layers that accept input features using keras